Musician Spotlights

 Isabella grew up in Alpine, Wyoming.
 She has always loved music.
 In addition to band and orchestra, she also spent time playing mandolin in a bluegrass band!
 It wasn’t until her junior year that she settled on playing the oboe.

-Jerry Old, french horn
+Jerry Old, French Horn

 Charlie Jessup, Flutist